META-Energy/data/data/database_search/processed/abstract_screening/README.md

 ### Randomization and packages creation for full text download

 -   Order of entries has been randomized
--   Data is split into a number `.xslx` files with max of 100 entries in each file.
--   These `.xslx` files contain only information relevant for retrieving PDFs and empty columns for notes regarding availability.
-These files were used for the retrieval of full text PDFs by student assistants following [these instructions](/data/database_search/processed/post_abstract_screening/Full_text_Download_anleitung.doc).
+-   Data is split into a number `.xslx` [files](post_abstract_screening/Packages_for_full_text_download) with max of 100 entries in each file.
+These files contain only information relevant for retrieving PDFs and empty columns for notes regarding availability.
+They were used for the retrieval of full text PDFs by student assistants.